PyCharm assumes that all development, debugging, and testing is done on your computer and then the code is deployed to a production environment.

 Download is copying data FROM the server to the project.

-Synchronization with servers, uploading, downloading, and managing files on them are provided via the Remote Hosts Access bundled plugin, which is by default enabled.
+Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP/WebDAV Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
-For details, see Managing plugins.
+For more information, refer to Install plugins.